 - Avoid hard illumination changes.
 Entering a dark room or capturing the sky in a sunny day would break scanning.

 - Avoid textureless regions like empty walls, they won't be able to generate info for the point cloud, as there is no way to generate depth with just textureless images.

 A good internet connection is required for scene capturing

-You will have to look at any of the anchor areas you have created during capturing in order to relocalize yourself in the environment.
-After that, Studio elemements will load and you will be able to play with the experience.
+You will have to be in the same environmente where the capture was taken in order to localize yourself in the environment.
+After that, AR content will appear and you will be able to play with the experience.